bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

     ```

     !!! warning
-        Envelopes inside of an audiobank can only be an array of four values!
+        Envelopes inside of an audiobank can only be four values long!

 === ":material-xml: &nbsp;XML"
     ```xml